jhanley-com/php-ssh2-windows/README.md

 I only built the x64 thread-safe version as that what XAMPP requires.
 If someone needs a different build for Windows, let me know.

+I documented how to build [PHP 8.3](BUILD-PHP-8.3beta2.md) and [SSH2 1.3](BUILD-SSH2.md) for Windows.

+Soon I will release a document on how to run the tests included in the SSH2 source code.

 PHP 8.2
 --------------------
 July 26, 2023

-Based on pecl/ssh2 the source code version 1.4 releasd on 2023-04-20 from [pecl.php.net](https://pecl.php.net/package/ssh2).
+Based on pecl/ssh2 the source code version 1.4 released on 2023-04-20 from [pecl.php.net](https://pecl.php.net/package/ssh2).
 A copy of the source is included in this repository [ssh2-1.4.tgz](PHP_8.2/src).

 #### Compiler version: VS16 - Visual Studio 2019 (16.11.26)